 The Successful Sea Devil

 After the end of the sea devil Bauer left Russia for to other projects like e.g. in 1863 he managed to raise a sunken ship by means of inflatable balloons made of canvas.
 But all his more ambitious plans failed because of a complete lack of funding.
-Disappointed by this Bauer died in 1875 in Munich.
+Wilhelm Bauer spent the last years of his life as a pensioner in Munich.
+In 1874, his daughter Constanze died, who had assisted Bauer, who was by then paralyzed on one side, with his paperwork.
+One year later, Bauer died in 1875 in Munich.

 References and Further Reading:

 - Demonstration model of Wilhelm Bauer’s submersible boat (“Hyponautical apparatus”), at Deutsches Museum

 - The Sinking of the H.L.
 Hunley, yovisto Blog, February 17, 2014.

 - Jim Bryant, Living Room Lecture: History of the Modern Attack Submarine, 1941-1961, San Diego Archaeological Center @ youtube